Our Ethical Guidelines

 We value clarity, honesty and transparency.
 We refrain from spreading baseless misinformation, factual inaccuracies and lies.
 We do what we say, walk our talk, and if that doesn’t align (or seems not to align), we want to be held accountable.

 If an incident occurs, we prefer to be addressed personally.
 This can be done during our work or afterwards, in person or by e-mail.
-If approaching Wilrieke personally feels impossible, you can contact one of the team members present through Facebook (this is a temporary solution – a full accountability system is being prepared and released in the autumn of 2021).
+If approaching Wilrieke personally feels impossible, you can contact one of the accountability pod members that you can find here on the website.
 We take both the reporter and their complaint extremely seriously.
 If we do not have the opportunity to respond substantively and/or constructively at that time, we will agree on a specific moment at which we will do so.